Gabriellimmaa/medellinGames-BOT/README.md

 ---

-## 🛠️ Desenvolvido com
+## 🛠️ Developed with

-Para o desenvolvimento deste chatbot eu usei as seguintes tecnologias:
+For the development of this chatbot I used the following technologies:

 - python 3.9.10;
 - pymongo==3.12.3